 How Much Will My SSDI Payments Be?

-Posted on behalf of Phillips Disability, P.C. on Oct 03, 2017 in SSD
+Posted on behalf of Dayes Law Firm PC on Oct 03, 2017 in SSD

 Social Security Disability Insurance (SSDI) provides payments to qualifying individuals who can no longer work because of a disability.
 The amount of your monthly SSDI payment will depend on your earnings prior to your disability and any other public disability benefits you receive.

-The Phoenix social security disability attorneys of Phillips Disability have helped many clients secure benefits for their disability.
+The Phoenix social security disability attorneys of Dayes Law Firm PC have helped many clients secure benefits for their disability.
 Schedule a free consultation with us today to discuss your claim and determine if you are receiving the benefits you are eligible for.

 How Disability Payments Are Calculated